ERDDAP

 for ERDDAP/Tomcat.

-- Hard drive bandwidth - Accessing data stored on the server's hard drive is vastly faster than
+Accessing data stored on the server's hard drive

 accessing remote data.
-Even so, if the ERDDAP server has a very high bandwidth connection,
+Even so, if the ERDDAP server has a very high

 it is possible that accessing data on the hard drive will be a bottleneck.
-A partial solution

-is to use fast (e.g., 10,000 RPM) hard drives.
+is to use faster (e.g., 10,000 RPM) magnetic hard drives

-- Too many files in a cache directory -
+in a cache directory -

 ERDDAP caches all images, but only caches the